VDIGPKU/CBNet_caffe/README.md

 ## Introduction

+**Update:We release our code based on mmdetection,and you can refer to https://github.com/VDIGPKU/CBNet**

 This repository is modified on [Cascade R-CNN](https://github.com/zhaoweicai/Detectron-Cascade-RCNN), which is re-implemented by by Zhaowei Cai and Nuno Vasconcelos on the base of [Detectron](https://github.com/facebookresearch/Detectron).

 Please follow [Detectron](https://github.com/facebookresearch/Detectron) on how to install the environment.
+**The project is only free for academic research purposes.
+For commerce permission, please contact wyt@pku.edu.cn.**

 ## Citation

 If you use our code/model/data, please cite our paper: https://aaai.org/Papers/AAAI/2020GB/AAAI-LiuY.1833.pdf

-Our code is free for research, but needs authorization for commerce.

 ### Cascade Mask R-CNN without Bells & Whistles